Acute Myelogenous Leukemia

 What is acute myelogenous leukemia?

-Acute myelogenous leukemia (AML) is a cancer of the blood usually in which too many granulocytes, a type of white blood cell, are produced in the bone marrow.
+Acute myelogenous leukemia (AML) is a cancer of the blood usually in which too many early forms of white blood cells are produced in the bone marrow.

 What are the symptoms of acute myelogenous leukemia?

-The following are the most common symptoms of acute myelogenous leukemia.
+The following are the most common symptoms of AML.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 Fever and recurring infections